Matsuuu/Codebase/memo.md

 9. Host styling and the fact that you have your own component and not a div

+10. Showcase how cool the slots are.
+Composition, list elements, named slots, etc.

 # Starting Vanillademo
 - type devserver => Print alias code